MrYsLab/python_banyan/README.md

 ## Read [Python Banyan User's Guide](https://MrYsLab.github.io/python_banyan/) for details on using the framework:

 ## INSTALLATION INSTRUCTIONS
-Please note that Python Banyan is not currently compatible with Python 2.
-Please use Python 3.4 or above.

 You have the option to install the Python Banyan framework alone or the framework plus all the examples.